damouse/Cookbook/README.md

 TODO

-- No newlines on empty parent
-- Arrow Keys
+- Down arrow
+- Review up arrow
+- Understand cursor position-- need to know when we can delete and move to the next line and arrows and all that jazz
-- Code button
+- Code button, and review button position
+- Delete when empty
+- shift + delete

+- Service/DI Review

+- Menu review: add better buttons

+  - Collapse/Expand All

 - Make intermediate text fields multi-column

+Deferred

+- More testing with columns
 - Persistance
-- Don't allow newlines following a code blcok
-- Decide about rendering levels.
-- Arrow up/down
-- Delete when empty
-- shift + delete
-- Collapses
+- Newline persistence management
 - Backend
-- Newline persistence management

-Deferred

 - Undo system
-- More testing with columns

 BUGS